Glory Johnson

-Glory Bassey Johnson (born July 27, 1990) is an American basketball player for Turkish club Beşiktaş.
+Glory Bassey Johnson (born July 27, 1990) is an American basketball player who last played for Turkish club Beşiktaş.
 Born in Colorado Springs, Colorado, she went to Webb School Of Knoxville and played collegiately for the University of Tennessee Lady Vols.
 She holds a Montenegrin passport and has represented the Montenegro national team internationally.

 College career

 Johnson enrolled at the University of Tennessee-Knoxville in 2008.
 She recorded 36 double-doubles over the course of her college career.

 Johnson completed her bachelor's degree in global studies in three years, and earned a master's degree in communications during her fourth year of basketball eligibility.